-- Place pot over medium–high heat and whisk often until mixture begins to bubble.
-It will thicken as it cooks.
-Watch it closely as it can burn easily.
+- Custard will thicken as it cooks.
+Watch it closely and stir often as it can burn easily.
 Adjust heat as needed.

-- Turn off the heat and stir in butter and vanilla.
+- Turn off the heat and stir in vanilla.

 - Strain cream, to catch any lumps and vanilla bean, through a fine-mesh sieve into a bowl.
 Place plastic wrap directly onto the surface of the custard to prevent a skin from forming.
 Refrigerate until fully chilled, several hours or overnight.
 Can be made 1–2 days in advance and refrigerated until ready to use.
 Before using, whisk again until smooth.

-- Pour chilled custard into the cooled tart shell (remove shell from the pan before filling) and smooth the top with a offset spatula.
+- Pour chilled custard into the cooled tart shell (remove shell from the pan before filling) and smooth the top with an offset spatula.

 - Decorate the top with fresh berries or other fruit of choice.
 Chill for 30 minutes and serve.
 Best if eaten within a few hours of assembling.
 Store leftovers in the refrigerator.

 - Inspired by this tart from marthastewart.com